likicv/usysml-test-cases/test_cases.md

 represent usage of a part definition.
 Also see
 [Test Case 01-003](#test-case-01-003-partusage-element).

-In the example above, the following elements are *PartDefinition*:
+In the textual notation example above, the following elements are *PartDefinition*:
-* `part def Vehicle;` -- here 'Vehicle' is *PartDefinition* without the body specified
+* `part def Vehicle;` -- 'Vehicle' is *PartDefinition* without the body specified
 * `part def Wheel { part def Lugbolt; }` -- 'Wheel' is *PartDefinition*
 with a body which defines its namespace, and declares another